wzinke/feat_dualcode/README.md

 This Github repository is associated with this DOI: [![DOI](https://zenodo.org/badge/4883/wzinke/feat_dualcode.png)](http://dx.doi.org/10.5281/zenodo.12835)

 Please feel free to clone or fork this repository.
-Comments and bug reports are welcome.
+Comments, bug reports, and suggestions for improvement are welcome.